 Students who are not eligible for Nova Scotia Student Loan or who do not have a formal diagnosis of autism, please connect with us as there are alternative funding sources we can explore!

 The PASS Summer Program is back again!
 During the months of July and August, on Wednesdays virtually from 3pm to 6pm, the PASS Summer Program runs for students entering into their first year of post-secondary in the Fall, and for students who have maybe taken a few years between post-secondary journeys.
+Students must have been accepted and enrolled in an academic post-secondary program for the upcoming Fall semester.
 Created to support the transition into post-secondary, the PASS Summer Program is run entirely on Brightspace, and covers topics such as social skills, organization, navigating school websites, common accommodations, and much more!
-Each weekly session is recorded and posted for students to allow for flexibility in attendance and re-watching.
+Each weekly session is recorded and posted for students to allow for flexibility in attendance and learning styles.

 Questions?
 Email us at pass@autismns.ca, or fill out our general registration form (linked below) and indicate you’re interested in the Summer Program!
 We’ll be in touch (for all things) within 10 business days.